rom-rb/rom-rb.org/source/doc-pages/guides/adapters/sql.md

 ### Using Renamed Attributes in GROUP or WHERE Clauses

-If attributes were qualified and you want to use them in `group` or `where` you can use special syntax with double-underscore:
+If attributes need to be qualified and you want to use them in `group` or `where` you can use special syntax with double-underscore:

 ``` ruby
 class Users < ROM::Relation[:sql]